khoih-prog/ESP_DoubleResetDetector/README.md

 ### Contributions and thanks

-1. Thanks to [zobix](https://github.com/zobix) for report the bug in [Isssue 2](https://github.com/khoih-prog/ESP_DoubleResetDetector/issues/2)
+1. Thanks to [zobix](https://github.com/zobix) for report the bug in [Issue 2](https://github.com/khoih-prog/ESP_DoubleResetDetector/issues/2)
-1. Thanks to [Tochi Moreno](https://github.com/tochimoreno) for enhancement request in [DRD is waiting for a double reset? #14](https://github.com/khoih-prog/ESP_DoubleResetDetector/discussions/14) leading to v1.3.1 to add `waitingForDRD()` function to signal in DRD wating period
+1. Thanks to [Tochi Moreno](https://github.com/tochimoreno) for enhancement request in [DRD is waiting for a double reset? #14](https://github.com/khoih-prog/ESP_DoubleResetDetector/discussions/14) leading to v1.3.1 to add `waitingForDRD()` function to signal in DRD waiting period

 <table>